 "Well, maybe I am a bit of a maverick," Susan Sarandon quipped during one of her many acceptance speeches.
 And there it was -- an inspiration for the title of my book about this Oscar winner's extraordinary movie career.
-Susan Sarandon: A True Maverick, just published by Hats Off Books, explores a number of questions about the legendary actress.
+Susan Sarandon: A True Maverick, published by Wheatmark, explores a number of questions about the legendary actress.
 Why did the passionate and outspoken Sarandon choose acting as a career?
 How does she select her roles?
 What is her acting philosophy?
 What motivates her to promote social and political causes and why do some people object to this?
 How do critics rate her work and her movies?
 The book also includes a complete annotated filmography of Sarandon's films and selected reviews of her key movies by a variety of film critics.

 Controversial she may be at times, but during her 30 years in the movies, Sarandon has portrayed some of the most memorable female characters of the silver screen.
 So far, she has earned five Oscar nominations and won the coveted statuette for her brilliant work as Sister Prejean in Dead Man Walking.

 "I love making movies with people who have a passion for their stories." -- Susan Sarandon